-- The work of the internal auditor, Hacker-Young Chartered Accountants. - The work of the external auditor; Kreston Reeves Chartered Accountants. - The financial management and governance self-assessment process; the school resource management self-assessment tool; - The work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework.
+- The work of the internal auditor, Hacker-Young Chartered Accountants. - The work of the external auditor; Kreston Reeves Chartered Accountants. - The financial management and governance self-assessment process or the school resource management self-assessment tool; - The work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Audit committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Audit committee.
+A plan to address weaknesses and recommendations, and ensure continuous improvement of the system is in place.
+An action plan of the recommendations arising is reported to Finance and Audit Committee and reviewed by Trustees.

-Approved by order of the members of the Board of Trustees on 12 December 2022 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on their behalf by: